ten2mushi/ash/README.md

 the intent is to have a system where neural nets can each process specific inputs and update specific subsets of features associated with points in the world.
 Those updates are either done on a .ash file, or directly in memory (ash_rs queries file/memory for the latest owrld representation that ash_rs can query!)

 TL;DR:
+can either train offline, compute and feed the produced .ash file to ash_rs running on a ressource constrained embed platform for querying the world

+or

-can either train on offline compute and feed the produced .ash file to ash_rs running on a ressource constrained embed platform for querying the world or can dedicate compute on the embbed platform for online training, updating the world in different threads/chips which each update the in memory representation in order for the main control loop (mcu) to use the dynamic world world representation
+can dedicate compute on the embbed platform for online training, updating the world in different threads/chips which each update the in memory representation in order for the main control loop (mcu) to use the dynamic world world representation